cdktf/cdktf-provider-dns/docs/provider.csharp.md

 Required if `key_name` is set A Base64-encoded string containing the shared secret to be used for TSIG.

+Value can also be sourced from the DNS_UPDATE_KEYSECRET environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#key_secret DnsProvider#key_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#key_secret DnsProvider#key_secret}

 ---